 6 Tips for Moving to Oklahoma City with Cats and Dogs07/08/2018By Julie DeLong, A-1 Freeman Moving Group Moving your household is a tough task, and it only gets tougher if you have furry family members who are coming with you to Oklahoma City.
-If you own dogs, felines, or both, then here are several, basic tasks you need to do to have a pet friendly move to Oklahoma City.
+If you own dogs, felines, or both, then here are a couple, basic tasks you need to do to make the moving process easier on them, and on yourself to Oklahoma City.
 Tip #1: Have One, Final Vet Visit Some pets don't relish in visits to the vet, but if you're relocating it is imperative to make sure your animals get one, final exam.
 This is doubly vital if you are moving far enough away that you'll need to get a new veterinarian, or if a plane trip will be required to get to your new home state.
 Make certain you get the pet’s vaccine records, medications, and any other paperwork you're going to need.
-If you wait until you're a long way away from your vet to accomplish this, it can be a large, un-called-for stressor in addition to your move.
+If you wait until you're too far from your vet to accomplish this, it can be a big, un-called-for stressor in addition to your move.
 Tip #2: Board Your Pets (If You Can) Boarding can be tough for pets who have separation anxiety, but it is lots of times a practical answer in the long-run if you're moving to a new house.
 If you board your pets for moving day then you do not have to fret about them being bothersome, there's zero chance of them running out of the house, and you are not constantly looking for them.
 It saves time, worry, and risk, which can help your move go with less worry.
 Tip #3: Preserve as Much Routine as Possible Our pets like routine, and they can be nervous when it is different from normal.
 Changes in routine could be viewed as a danger, so it tends to result in all kinds of extra anxiety on your pet’s part.
 As such, you should attempt to organize your move to Oklahoma City so that it disrupts your furry family members’ routines (as well as your own) as little as possible.
 Let them get accustomed to what is taking place slowly, and they will adjust much better.
-Also, when you move them, be sure you bring the things they know and love with them when you can.
+Also, when you move them, make sure you bring the things they know and love with them when you can.
 Favorite toys and bedding can act like a security blanket, and help your pets stay calmer throughout the move.
 Tip #4: Make Sure Your Pets Are Comfortable With Their Traveling Accommodations No matter if you own dogs or cats, you don't want to gather them up, throw them in the car, and begin driving one day.
 You need to allow the time to get your cats and dogs used to traveling.
 For example, if you own a cat, put their crate on the floor with the door open.
 Let them get accustomed to it being there, and give them an opportunity to explore it.
 If you have a canine, get them used to a crate, or a kennel.
 Take them on progressively longer car trips, and get them accustomed to being passengers if you can.
 The more care you can take getting your pets on-board with moving (even if they're never really going to like it), the simpler things are going to be.
 Tip #5: Identification Make sure and keep identification on your furry family member all of the time.
 If the unthinkable happens and your pet gets lost in the craziness of the move, how else will they find you, their beloved owner?
-Make sure that their collar is sized correctly and that their tag includes a phone number that won’t be disconnected during the move.
+Make sure that their collar is sized correctly and that their tag includes a phone number that will not be disconnected during the move.
 Tip #6: Chill Out...
 Your Pets Are Watching Moving is full of stress, there is no two-ways about that.
 Even if everything goes swimmingly (which it rarely does), you're going to have days where you just want to lay on the floor and pitch a good, old-fashioned temper tantrum.
 No matter how stressful things get, though, it is vital for you to remember that little eyes are taking it all in, and that you might be scaring them.
 Your furry friends are already under a lot of stress from the whole moving process.
 New things are appearing without explanation, familiar stuff is going away, and there are new people showing up all the time.
 So, take a moment, take a breath, and remember that your pets need you to be collected and reassuring for them.
 Otherwise it might tip them over the edge of the stress meter.